-Motorola MTX900 discriminator mod.
+Motorola MTX900 discriminator.

 Motorola MTX900 portable radio.

 Most of these radios were used by municipalities and utility companies.
 They could be missing knobs, antennas, have engravings, and possibly cracked housings.
-However, due to rugged design, the internal components are usually not damaged.
-Housings, knobs, batteries, and chargers from Genesis series: P200, HT600, MTX800, MTX810, MTX820, and MT1000 radios will work with the MTX900.

 Front covers of Genesis series radios are interchangeable.
 Internal speaker components and connections are different on some models.